-Each transaction is fully transparent, traceable, and irreversible and takes place on a decentralized blockchain.
-Hence, minting uses these smart contracts (or other processes like Turing Complete) to pass ownership over said NFT from one party to another.
-The code allows the information of ownership to be stored and managed on the blockchain.
+Every transaction is transparent, traceable, irreversible, and occurs on a decentralized blockchain.
+Thus, minting leverages these smart contracts (or other mechanisms like Turing Complete) to transfer NFT ownership from one party to another.
+The blockchain stores and manages this ownership information.

 Unlike traditional cryptocurrencies, non-fungible tokens don’t have a fixed value and aren’t exchangeable at a static rate unless both parties concur.
 The blockchain connection ensures the verifiability of all NFT ownership.

 The Rise of NFTs: Toward a Mainstream Adoption?